WWOZ Hosts' Favorite Recordings of 2025

 Jimmy Duck Holmes, Bentonia Blues/Right Now

 Hypnotic, acoustic blues that you can catch live at the Bentonia Blues Festival in Mississippi.
 Bring your lawn chair, make the drive.
-Thank you to Black Mold and Andrew Grafe for introducing me to Jimmy’s music and his juke joint, the Blue Front Cafe.
+Special thanks to members of my OZ Fam- Black Mold, and Andrew Grafe, for introducing me to Jimmy’s music and his juke joint, the Blue Front Cafe.

 Irma Thomas, Galactic, Audience with the Queen